Scottish Tablet (Authentic Recipe with Best Tips)

 First of all, there is no current “Scottish” language.
 English is spoken in Scotland, although some may beg to differ!
 Yes, there is Glaswegian and Gaelic, but “tablet” is derived from the old Scots way of speaking: “taiblet” which is probably from how the sweet looked when it was made.
 (This is something people ask on Google)

 Tablet makes a fantastic homemade gift!
-You can wrap individual pieces in parchment paper, or any food safe paper.
-Or else put a few pieces in a food-safe box and tie with a pretty ribbon!
+You can wrap individual pieces in parchment paper, or any food safe paper then wrap as a present.
+Or else put a few pieces in a food-safe box and tie with a pretty tartan ribbon!

 To be honest, I think this homemade tablet is the nicest tablet I’ve ever had, so I hope you enjoy it, too!
 Homemade is almost always best, isn’t it?
 Just remember, the best quality ingredients will reward you with the best results.